PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 is used to convert timestamps from sensor to ROS time.

 Pro: This gives much more consistent and stable timestamps in the LaserScan output header with less jitter.
+3ms of stable latency can be compensated for by decrementing the PC time computed from sensor time by this amount (adding a negative `timesync_off_usec`).

-Unvertainty: The average latency from sensor to evaluation on PC is not known and thus cannot be accounted for.
+Uncertainty: The average latency from sensor to evaluation on PC is not known and thus cannot be accounted for automatically.
 It probably is quite stable for a given setup, in a range of only a few milliseconds, but in theory, if there was some network device delaying the transmission or some time consuming processing before each evaluation, the driver can't notice.

     timesync_interval: 0
     timesync_period:   10000
+    timesync_off_usec: -3000

 #### Smoothed from extra HTTP requests for `system_time_raw`